All Episodes

 When the girl came home with her lunch untouched, her mother wanted to know what she ate instead.

-Three chicken nuggets, a girl answered.
+Three chicken nuggets, the girl answered.

 Everything else on her cafeteria tray went to waste.